walterfreeman/phy211/final-study.md

 * <a href="unit-3-review.pdf">Unit 3 review</a>
 * <a href="unit-4-review.pdf">Unit 4 review</a>

+### Solutions to HW9

+Our TA Adil wrote some <a href="hw9-solution.pdf">solutions for HW9</a>.

+### Recitation explanations

+Our coach Sydney Jud has made YouTube videos that discuss all of the recitation material from the whole semester.
+You can find links to them on her channel "Sydney Explains Stuff", at <https://www.youtube.com/channel/UCRI8Qa_rVT3aRal4vP4acNQ>.

+### Comprehensive notes from a student

+Our coach AJ Bekoe has a comprehensive set of notes that she wrote last year as a study guide (when she was a student).
+She's revised them this year a little bit, and asked me to provide them to you in case you'd like to look at them.

+**A word of warning:** These are ultimately AJ's notes that she created for herself based on the way that    physics makes sense to her.

 ### Final exam guidebook
 Here are the things I will ask you to do on the final exam, and some example questions during the semester involving those skills.
 See below for how I would recommend to use this to study.